puredns is a fast domain resolver and subdomain bruteforcing tool that can accurately filter out wildcard subdomains and DNS poisoned entries.

 Using massdns, puredns will perform a mass resolve of all the domains and subdomains.
 It feeds the data to massdns through stdin, which allows it to throttle the number of queries per second if needed and perform basic sanitization on the list of domains generated.

-By default, the input domains are set to lowercase, and only entries containing valid characters are accepted (essentially [a-z0-9.-]).
-You can disable this with the --skip-sanitize flag.
+By default, the input domains are set to lowercase, and only entries containing valid characters are accepted (essentially [a-z0-9.-]

 After this step, the results are usually polluted: some public resolvers will send back bad answers, and wildcard subdomains can quickly inflate the results.